 Useful to dozens of different types of events, this appointment scheduling module makes your attendee independent and increases the added value of your digital event.

-Preparing for the post-event: feedback and next dates
+Preparing for the post-event: feedback and future event dates

 You can, even before your virtual or hybrid event, think about how you will collect feedback and data.

-You can schedule an automatic email a few hours after the event, to receive your guest's insight, what they would like to see at future events...
+You can schedule an automatic email a few hours after the event, to receive your guest's insights, what they would like to see at future events, etc...

 It is customary (if you have enough visibility) to communicate your next event dates or your company's next news.

-We hope that this guide will help you see more clearly the good practices to apply in your next events.
+We hope that this guide helped you clarify best practices to apply in your future events.